gregn610/piet-ide/README.md

 # MasterPiets

 An in-browser platform for developing in the esoteric programming language [Piet](http://www.dangermouse.net/esoteric/piet.html).

+## How to develop

+1. `npm run watch`
+2. open index.html in your browser

 ## Features

 #### Import / export

 - Import a PNG, JPG, or BMP file containing a Piet program
 - **[In progress]** Import a Piet program from a photo of a physical representation of the program (eg. a painting or print-out)
 - Export a Piet program from the IDE to a PNG file
   - Export a Piet program at a larger scale so that the details are easily visible

 #### Edit

 - Change the colour of a single pixel or fill a block of pixels with a colour
 - See the number of pixels in a single block by hovering over it
 - Display the number of pixels in every block simultaneously
 - Select a colour to display the command represented by a transition to any other colour

 #### Debug

 - Run the program, with controls to:
   - run from the beginning
   - pause
   - step